brightcove/brightcove-player-sdk-ios/README.md

 * `showControlsAnimationDuration` The time in seconds it takes for the controls to animate to visible.
 * `learnMoreButtonBrowserStyle` Setting that determines if tapping the "Learn More" button on an ad will display the clickthrough link in an external browser (default setting) or an internal browser.
 * `presentingViewController` The UIViewController subclass to use for presenting other view controllers (like the closed caption selection view controller).
-* `automaticControlTypeSelection` Whether or not you want the `BCOVPUIPlayerView` to pick a `BCOVPUIBasicControlView` type automatically based on the video type.
-If the video is VOD then `basicControlViewWithVODLayout` will be used, for live `basicControlViewWithLiveLayout` and for live DVR `basicControlViewWithLiveDVRLayout`.
+* `automaticControlTypeSelection` Whether or not you want the `BCOVPUIPlayerView` to pick a `BCOVPUIBasicControlView` type automatically based on the media type.
 When this value is set to `YES` the `BCOVPUIBasicControlView` property passed into the `BCOVPUIPlayerView` initializer will be ignored.
+    * **Video + Audio Streams**
+        * VOD streams will use `basicControlViewWithVODLayout`
+        * Live streams will use `basicControlViewWithLiveLayout`
+        * Live DVR streams will use `basicControlViewWithLiveDVRLayout`
+    * **Audio-Only Streams**
+        * VOD streams will use `basicControlViewWithAODLayout`
+        * Live streams will use `basicControlViewWithLiveAudioLayout`
+        * Live DVR streams will use `basicControlViewWithLiveDVRAudioLayout`

 Options can be set using the following method: